Strong magneto-optical and anomalous transport manifestations in two-dimensional van der Waals magnets Fe$_n$GeTe$_2$ ($n$ = 3, 4, 5): Results and discussion

 In this subsection, we shall show that the MOE, AHE, ANE, and ATHE surprisingly exist in BL F5GT with collinear antiferromagnetic order, which is needless of any external conditions, such as an electric field.
 This is much rare in realistic collinear antiferromagnets, especially for 2D materials.
 The MAE and magnetic group theory of BL F5G have been discussed in the preceding subsections.
-The band structure plotted in supplementary Fig.~S2(f) clearly show the metallic character of BL antiferromagnetic F5GT.
+The nonzero Berry curvature are expected in BL antiferromagnetic F5GT (both out-of-plane and in-plane magnetization) because of the symmetry requirements, and the anomalous transport properties that originate from nonzero Berry curvature are also symmetrically allowed.
+The band structure plotted in supplementary Figs.~S4(e) and~S4(f) clearly show the metallic character of BL antiferromagnetic F5GT.

 Figure~\ref{fig:AFM_MO} plots the magneto-optical Kerr ($\theta_\textnormal{K}$) and Faraday ($\theta_\textnormal{F}$) rotation angles of BL antiferromagnetic F5GT with the out-of-plane (along the $z$-axis) and in-plane (along the $y$-axis) magnetization.
 It can be found that BL antiferromagnetic F5GT also exhibits strong magneto-optical anisotropy as the results of out-of-plane magnetization are much larger than that of in-plane magnetization, similarly to BL ferromagnetic F5GT.
 The largest $\theta_\textnormal{K}$ and $\theta_\textnormal{F}$ are -0.23$^\circ$ and 15.94$^\circ/\mu m$ at 0.87 eV and 2.23 eV, respectively.
 The $\theta_\textnormal{K}$ of BL antiferromagnetic F5GT is comparable to that of some famous noncollinear and collinear antiferromagnets, such as Mn$_3X$ ($X$ = Rh, Ir, Pt) (0.2 $\sim$ 0.6$^\circ$)~\cite{FengWX2015}, Mn$_3X^\prime$N ($X^\prime$ = Ga, Zn, Ag, or Ni) (0.3 $\sim$ 0.4$^\circ$)~\cite{zhou2019Mn}, RuO$_2$ ($\sim$ 0.62$^\circ$)~\cite{Zhouxiaodong2021}, and CoNb$_3$S$_6$ ($\sim$ 0.2$^\circ$)~\cite{Zhouxiaodong2021}, and is larger than that of noncollinear antiferromagnets Mn$_3Y$ ($Y$ = Ge, Sn) (0.008 $\sim$ 0.02 $^\circ$)~\cite{Higo2018,dWumingxing2020}.
 The strong MOE in BL antiferromagnetic F5GT suggests a new material platform for antiferromagnetic magneto-optical devices.